NegaDennis/First-project/README.md

 The dataset is a cleaned version of the original set which was collected during an anonymous survey conducted between January and June 2023.
 That dataset can be used for predictive modeling in mental health research, particularly in identifying key contributors to mental health challenges in a non-clinical setting.

 The target dataset provides a more analysis-ready version for data scientists.
-It had gone through data cleaning (i.e. missing data, duplication) and has reduced number of features (columns), narrowing it down to the more important facets of depression in studnts.
-In particular, it contains 502 entres with 9 different features involving around the target variable, Depression.
+It had gone through data cleaning (i.e. missing data, duplication) and has reduced number of features (columns), narrowing it down to the more important facets of depression in students.
+In particular, it contains 502 entres with 9 different features revolving around the target variable, Depression.

 Unlike others, the target variable, Depression, is only a diagnosis given presumably by the original dataset's author, Dr. Samay Pathak, based the other variables collected from the survey.
 No additional information is found about how conclusions are made.